The defence in depth principle

 Critiques of the principle

-One possible negative affect of this design principle was identified by Jens Rasmussen, who pointed out that unless the effectiveness of barriers was regularly monitored, people working within the system would develop compensatory measures that reduced the level of safety intended by system designers.
+One possible negative affect of this design principle was identified by Jens Rasmussen, who pointed out that unless the effectiveness of barriers was regularly monitored, people working within the system would develop compensatory measures (they would adapt their behaviour) that reduced the level of safety intended by system designers.